Department of Justice will charge Google with multiple violations of federal antitrust law today

 Neither the Justice Department nor Google responded to a request for comment.

 A federal antitrust lawsuit marks the start, not the end, of the government’s gambit against Google.
 It could take years for a federal court to resolve whether the company violated the country’s competition laws and, if so, what punishments it should may face.

-Only Republican state attorneys general are expected to sign onto the DOJ’s complaint, the Post has previously reported.
-Other states later may choose to join the Justice Department suit, or they still yet may bring their own lawsuits against the tech giant, widening the legal ground Google must cover to defend its business from serious, potentially far-reaching changes.
+Eleven Republican attorneys general -- from states including Louisiana, Florida and Texas -- have signed onto the Justice Department’s complaint.
+Other states may still choose to join the federal case, or they may opt to bring their own against the tech giant, widening the legal ground Google must cover to defend its business from serious, potentially far-reaching changes.

 But the filing alone still serves as a stunning turn of events for Google, roughly seven years after the federal government last probed the company for potential antitrust violations -- an inquiry that regulators concluded without suing Google or seeking significant penalties, including its breakup.
 The inaction in Washington for years has stood in stark contrast to the withering antitrust scrutiny Google has faced in Europe, where competition regulators over the past decade have slapped the Mountain View, California-based tech behemoth with $9 billion in fines and sought to secure major changes to the way it offers search, advertising and Android, its smartphone operating system.